apenella/go-docker-builder/README.md

 |-- pushOptions.go
 `-- pushOptions_test.go
 ```

-On this folder is found the docker push logic.

 When pushing a docker image to registry the struct below defines own to push the image.
 ```go